yangzhou6666/ASRProphet/models/wav2vec2_asr/run_huggingface.md

   do
     for size in 100 200 300 400
     do
-      for accent in "YBAA" "ZHAA" "ASI" "TNI" "NCC" "TXHC" do
+      for accent in "EBVS" "ERMS" "YDCK" "YKWK" "THV" "TLV" do
         for method in "no_word_enhance"
         do